 During a time of necessary separation, students and community members are invited to participate in the creation of a collaborative educational art piece, highlighting the impact of plastic pollution on our waterways and wildlife.

 Using plastic waste accumulated during lockdown, participants are invited to conduct a Waste Brand Audit, to collect valuable data around which companies are producing the most plastic and plastic packaged products.
 Then, using this waste as a resource, participants are guided and inspired to transform the plastic waste into beautiful fish, check out the work from some students in the virtual gallery below.

-We also hope to bring the project together in a moment of reunion, as a physical exhibition at the Hume Town Hall Gallery, once it is safe to do so.
+We will bring the project together in a moment of reunion, as a physical exhibition at the Gee Lee-Wik Doleen Gallery in Craigieburn, currently set to be held in mid-December.